timdev/devtools/README.md

 composer install --dev timdev/devtools
 ```

-Then run the setup script which will hard-link the three config files into your
+Then run the setup script which will copy the three config files into your
 project root:

 ```